Active Royal Navy weapon systems: Naval Strike Missile

 In November 2022, UK Secretary of State for Defence, Ben Wallace, confirmed that Norway's Naval Strike Missile would be purchased to equip a total of eleven of the Royal Navy's Type 23 frigates and Type 45 destroyers on an interim basis.
 Beginning in late 2023, the Naval Strike Missile (NSM) began being fit to a total of 11 Type 23 frigates and Type 45 destroyers in a 2×4 canister configuration to replace the Harpoon Block 1C anti-ship missile, which was formally retired at the end of 2023 (though Harpoon was still retained on HMS Lancaster as of the end of 2024).
 NSM also has the capability to attack land targets.

-The permanent replacement for Harpoon will be the FC/ASW (Future Cruise/Anti Ship Weapon), first announced in 2016, it will fly at hypersonic speed and will equip the new Type 26 frigates from 2028.
+The permanent replacement for Harpoon will be Stratus (the Future Cruise/Anti Ship Weapon), first announced in 2016, it will fly at hypersonic speed and was originally expected to equip the new Type 26 frigates from 2028.
 In October 2021 this was put on hold.
 Then it was announced in November that the introduction of these weapons may be delayed until the 2030s.
+An "early 2030s" date for the Stratus missile was finally confirmed in July 2026.